bwilden/bper/README.md

   - `state`.
 2 character State abbreviation code.
   - `county`.
 5 digit County, or FIPS, code.
 This is comprised of a 2-digit State code + 3-digit County code.
+  - `place`.
+7 digit Census Place code.
+This is comprised of a 2-digit State code + 5-digit Place code.
   - `zip`.
 5 digit ZIP Code.
   - `block`.
 15 digit complete US Census block code.
 This is comprised of a 2-digit State code + 3-digit County code + 6-digit Census Tract